xraypy/xraylarch/doc/xafs/preedge.rst

     :param nvict:   energy exponent to use for pre-edge fit.
 See Note below.
     :param norm1:   low E range (relative to E0) for post-edge fit
     :param norm2:   high E range (relative to E0) for post-edge fit
-    :param nnorm:   number of terms in polynomial (that is, 1+degree) for post-edge, normalization curve.
-Default=3 (quadratic)
+    :param nnorm:   degree of polynomial (ie, norm+1 coefficients will be found) for post-edge normalization curve.
+Default=2 (quadratic).

     :returns:  None.